razerspeed/Amazon-similar-product-finder-using-Deep-Learning/README.md

 The model contain a CNN model that find embedding for product images and then find the nearest neighbour using KNN .
 For training the model the kaggle competition dataset shopee-product-matching was used.

-The model is containerized using Docker and deployed in AWS
+The model is deployed in AWS

 Demo video of App: https://youtu.be/16IZpM6QmW8